tvmendoza/shapleyValues/README.md

 # Shapley Values Calculator

-Shapley Values calculator is a file that reads a python file with different criteria and calculates the shappley values.
+Shapley Values calculator is a file that reads a json file with different criteria and calculates the shappley values.

 ## Usage Instructions